Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Introduction

-The in-medium similarity renormalization group (IMSRG) method~\cite{Tsukiyama:2011PRL,Hergert:2016PR}, which employs a flow equation to systematically decouple high-energy from low-energy degrees of freedom, has emerged as a promising \emph{ab initio} approach for addressing heavier nuclei.
-In particular, the valence-space IMSRG (VS-IMSRG)\cite{Tsukiyama:2012PRC,Stroberg:2017PRL,Stroberg:2019ARNPS} has been developed in conjunction with shell model to study open-shell nuclei, spanning a wide range of isotopes from the light to the heavy mass regions~\cite{Stroberg:2021PRL,Hu:2022NP,Miyagi:2024PRL}.
-However, despite significant advancements, the VS-IMSRG, restricted to the normal-ordered two-body approximation (NO2B), encounters challenges in accurately describing the low-energy structure of strongly deformed nuclei~\cite{Parzuchowski:2017,Henderson:2018,Miyagi:2020PRC,Stroberg:2022}.
-This limitation can be overcome by using the multi-reference IMSRG (MR-IMSRG) \cite{Hergert:2013PRL}, which was extended to deformed nuclei through its combination with the no-core shell model~\cite{Gebrerufael:2017PRL} and the quantum-number projected generator coordinate method (PGCM) \cite{Yao:2018PRC,Yao:2020PRL}.
-Other recently developed frameworks that seek to describe doubly open-shell nuclei through the simultaneous inclusion of both particle-hole excitation configurations and collective correlations are a novel many-body perturbation theory based on the PGCM \cite{Frosini:2022_1,Frosini:2022_2,Frosini:2022_3}, as well as the angular-momentum projected coupled cluster theory with singles and doubles (CCSD), which has been successfully applied to deformed even-even nuclei~\cite{Hagen:2022PRC,Sun:2024_even,Hu:2024PRC} and odd-mass nuclei~\cite{Sun:2024_odd}.
-While projected CCSD reproduces the low-energy structures of deformed nuclei, challenges remain in accurately describing shape coexistence, particularly in predicting the correct ordering for the energy levels associated with different shapes~\cite{Sun:2024_odd}.
-Furthermore, capturing the shape-\emph{mixing} effect -- essential for describing nuclear low-lying states with shape coexistence~\cite{Yao:2013} -- continues to pose a challenge for current implementations of these \emph{ab initio} methods due to the complexity of the correlated wave function ans\"atze.
+Other recently developed frameworks that seek to describe doubly open-shell nuclei through the simultaneous inclusion of both particle-hole excitation configurations and collective correlations are novel perturbative expansions based on deformed Hartree-Fock-Bogoliubov (HFB) vacua or PGCM ground states \cite{Lykiardopoulou:2025,Frosini:2022_1,Frosini:2022_2,Frosini:2022_3}, as well as the angular-momentum projected coupled-cluster theory with singles and doubles (AMP-CCSD), which has been applied to the low-lying states of even-even neon and magnesium isotopes~\cite{Hagen:2022PRC,Ekstrom:2023,Sun:2024_even}, odd-mass isotopes~\cite{Sun:2024_odd}, and nuclei around \nuclide[80]Zr~\cite{Hu:2024PRC}.
+These studies have successfully reproduced the key features of rotational bands of deformed nuclei and indicated the presence of shape coexistence.
+It has also been found that predicting the correct ordering of energy levels associated with different shapes in $^{33}$Mg remains a challenge~\cite{Hu:2024PRC,Sun:2024_odd}.
+Furthermore, capturing the \emph{shape-mixing} effect -- essential for describing nuclear low-lying states with shape coexistence~\cite{Yao:2013} -- continues to pose a challenge for current implementations of \emph{ab initio} methods due to the complexity of the correlated wave function ans\"atze.